-In this strand, you will focus on the fundamental principles of the models of teaching and the technological tools to support each model.
-Using a repertoire of teaching strategies, you will identify, evaluate, integrate, and implement models and appropriate tools to maximize learning opportunities for students.
-Creativity, problem-solving, and research skills are addressed as ways to increase student motivation and achievement.
-Prerequisite/s: None
+This course focuses on the fundamental principles of various teaching models and technology tools that complement and support each model.
+Candidates identify, evaluate, integrate, and implement the models and appropriate technology tools to maximize learning opportunities for students.
+Prerequisite/s: EDUC 610, EDUC 630, EDUC 640